-Our team will exhibit at booth #1516 and will also sponsor the Curling Bonspiel event again.
-Mort Shannon, General Manager (Vancouver) will be joined by his team in representing AMC at this important annual event.
-They look forward to welcoming delegates at our booth and sharing our knowledge and expertise.
+Our team will exhibit at booth #1027 and, as a proud bronze sponsor, we look forward to bringing the Curling Bonspiel event for the third year in a row.
+Mort Shannon, General Manager (Vancouver) and Principal Geologist, will be joined by his team in representing AMC at this important annual event.
+They look forward to welcoming delegates at our booth and talking all things geology and mining.

 AME is the leading association for the mineral exploration and development industry based in British Columbia, Roundup brings together thousands of mineral exploration leaders under one roof.